Hildegard Goss-Mayr: Life and commitment

 Daughter of Kaspar Mayr, founder of the Austrian branch of the International Fellowship of Reconciliation, she studied Philosophy in Vienna and New Haven.
+Hildegard was the first woman to graduate from the University of Vienna.
+In 1953, Hildegard started working in the International Community for Reconciliation or IFOR.
 In 1958, she married Jean Goss (1912–1991), a French peace activist; the couple had two children, Myriam and Etienne.

 She and her husband were in Rome during the Council Vatican II lobbying for the recognition of the conscientious objection by the Roman Catholic Church.
-In the 1960s/70s, they lived and worked for some time in South America, training groups in active nonviolence and helping in the creation of the SERPAJ, whose first coordinator was Adolfo Pérez Esquivel.
+She also, together with her husband, stood for disarmament and non-violence.
+In the 1960s/70s, they lived and worked for some time in South America, training groups in active nonviolence and helping in the creation of the SERPAJ, Service for Peace and Justice, whose first coordinator was Adolfo Pérez Esquivel.
 They trained others groups in active nonviolence in many countries, in Europe, Asia, Middle East and Africa.
 They participated in the preparation of the People Power Revolution in Philippines in 1986.

 Jean Goss and Hildegard Goss-Mayr shared several Peace Prizes, included the Bruno Kreisky Award in Austria in 1979, the Pax Christi USA Pope Paul VI Teacher of Peace Award in 1986, and the Pfeffer Peace Prize in 1990.